A law-enforcement officer used a detailed questionnaire and keywords from the job description to tailor his resume for a federal government job.

 And with that, you can customize your resume for that job.

 Consider Paul McGowan, a veteran law-enforcement specialist who hadn't had his resume done professionally since 2002.
-Seven years was a long time for this senior-level internal-affairs investigator, who was angling for a specific city-government job posting on a deadline and wanted a new resume quickly.
+This was a long time for this senior-level internal-affairs investigator, who was angling for a specific city-government job posting on a deadline and wanted a new resume quickly.
 His resume was a problem.
 It was a functional resume with a profile that included a 28-line summary with no white-space separation.

 "Not to be overly critical, but this thing put a reader to sleep pretty quickly," Soratick said.
 "He needed some help in getting this thing really targeted for this job.
 Luckily I've had a lot of federal resume experience, and I understand the significance of targeting the job description and being detailed."